 You’ll also receive frequent visits from your Supervising Social Worker and receive 4 hours of additional support a week from our dedicated Support workers.

-There has been a significant rise in the number of parent and child placements over the past few years.
-It is thought that cuts in funding for local authorities are largely behind the increase in foster placements..
+There has been a significant rise in the number of parent and child placements over recent years.
+It is thought funding cuts for local authorities are largely behind the increase in foster placements.

 Combined with the limited awareness of parent and child foster care, means there is currently a large gap in the number of carers available to meet the demand.